 Most people that think of the city of Oxford will immediately think of Oxford University.
 Those who go will want to walk around the university.
 The public can visit the campus at no cost, including going into some of the buildings around campus, such as the Old Bodleian Library.

 In addition to the university, the city of Oxford has other popular tourist attractions.
 There are many museums to visit, including the Ashmolean Museum (the oldest museum in the UK), the Museum of the History of Science and the Pitt Rivers Museum.
 The Oxford Botanic Gardens are also popular — this is the UK’s oldest botanic garden.
 Bus transport makes it easy to get around.
+You can also find a wide range of accommodation from luxury boutique hotels, incredible English apartments, quirky narrow boats and budget friendly chain hotels.

 Those who are seeking a seaside holiday will want to head to Brighton.
 Brighton is a resort area that is known for having a diverse community, lots of culture, interesting shopping areas, and plenty of art and music.
 Brighton Beach is one of the UK’s most well-known beaches, perfect for walking the shore or splashing in the waves.